 These vinyl windows come in several new construction and replacement lines.
 Their styles include casement, double-hung, and bay windows.
 These windows are custom made to fit in an existing window opening.

 Alside windows are mostly sold in the mid-west and eastern parts of the country, usually at Lowes as well as independent home centers.

-This brand has a large selection of custom-built vinyl windows in various colors, styles, and different glass.
+This brand has a large selection of custom-built vinyl windows in various colors, styles, and different glasses.
 These windows also come in argon-filled, low-emissivity, and triple-pane glass.
-You can guy these windows at Lowes’ Reibabilt service as well as various independent home centers.
+You can buy these windows at Lowes’ Reibabilt service as well as various independent home centers.

 These windows come in clad, wood, composite construction, as well as argon-filled, and low-emissivity.
 Marvin also markets a line of stock sizes, as well as custom and special order options.
 These windows are sold through independent home centers and dealers and tend to be premium priced.